 I’ll warn you, these are hard to resist!
 So, while the recipe is sized perfectly for 12 muffins, you may want to make a few extras as they’ll disappear quickly.

 To freeze: Place cooked and cooled muffins onto a parchment-lined baking sheet.
 Place the baking sheet into the freezer for 30 – 45 minutes so that each muffin individually freezes.
-If you wish, you can wait to add the glaze if you know you’ll be freezing them, but they can be frozen with the glaze as well.
+If you wish, you can wait to add the glaze if you know you’ll be freezing them, but they can also be frozen with the glaze.
 Once frozen, transfer the frozen muffins into a zip-top freezer-safe bag or other freezer-safe containers and freeze for up to 3 months.

 To serve: When ready to serve, remove them from the freezer and let them thaw completely.
-I like to serve these warm (but you can serve them at room temperature as well), so I will reheat them a bit before serving.
+I like to serve these warm (but you can also serve them at room temperature), so I will reheat them before serving.

 More Muffin Recipes to Try